IsabellaS2/inventory-frontend/README.md

 });
 ```

-I also added logic to redirect unauthorised users to a dedicated error page, improving user flow without crashes.
+I also added logic to redirect unauthorised users to dedicated error pages, improving user flow without crashes.
 The app handles network errors, empty form submissions, and unauthorised access smoothly.
+I also included strong input validation across both the signup and product creation workflows.

+For example, during registration, passwords must be at least six characters long, improving security and preventing weak credentials.
+Similarly, when adding products, form inputs are validated for example not entering numbers in the title field or letters in the quantity field to ensure data consistency.

+These checks reduce the risk of invalid or malformed data being saved to the database.
+On top of that, access control helps maintain system integrity: regular users are blocked from accessing sensitive routes like adding or updating products.
+This not only improves the user experience but also protects against unauthorised changes and potential misuse.

 #### Render’s Built-in Fault Tolerance